deftio/simpleJSLib/README.md

 requirejs (["path/to/your/library/simpleJSlib.js"]); // note jsumd is just what the example is named here.
 It should be whatever your actual library is called.

-var x=requirejs("jsumd"); // requirejs uses the filename given above as the object name
+var x=requirejs("simpleJSLib"); // requirejs uses the filename given above as the object name

 x.simpleMethod();  // calls simpleMethod
 ```